Ryuk Ransomware: Origins, Operation Mode, Mitigation

 The APT group’s voracity for HVTs has left behind countless victims – the Chicago Tribune, the Baltimore Sun, Orlando Sentiment, and the San Diego Union-Tribune are among Ryuk’s most ‘popular’ victims.
-This article is dedicated to the Ryuk ransomware, the malware that so fittingly bears the name of Death Note’s main antagonist.
-Enjoy and stay safe!

 - December 2018 – Tribune Publishing attack with Ryuk ransomware right before the Christmas holidays.
 The internal IT team managed to overcome the first Ryuk wave by patching the vulnerabilities and restoring stolen data from backup.
 The solution proved to be futile, as Ryuk managed to reinfect the network.
 Tribune asks the FBI to intervene.
 A resolution comes after a couple of days.
 The FBI and Tribune refused to release any details pertaining to the solution found.